History of the foreign policy of the United States: World War II

-The major diplomatic decisions, especially relations with Britain, the Soviet Union, France and China, were handled in the White House by President Roosevelt and his top aide Harry Hopkins.Robert Dallek, Franklin D Roosevelt And American Foreign Policy 1932–1945 (1979) online Secretary of State Cordell Hull handled minor routine affairs.
+The major diplomatic decisions, especially relations with Britain, the Soviet Union, France and China, were handled in the White House by President Roosevelt and his top aide Harry Hopkins.
+Secretary of State Cordell Hull handled minor routine affairs.
 The one State Department official Roosevelt depended upon was strategist Sumner Welles, whom Hull drove out of office in 1943.

 Postwar peace

 After 1945, the isolationist pattern that characterized the inter-war period had ended for good.
 Roosevelt policy supported a new international organization that would be much more effective than the old League of Nations, and avoid its flaws.
 He successfully sponsored the formation of the United Nations.

 United Nations

 The United States was a major force in establishing the United Nations in 1945, hosting a meeting of fifty nations in San Francisco.
-Avoiding the rancorous debates of 1919, where there was no veto, the US and the Soviet Union, as well as Britain, France and China, became permanent members of the Security Council with veto power.
+Avoiding the rancorous debates of 1919, where there was no veto, the U.S. and the Soviet Union, as well as Britain, France and China, became permanent members of the Security Council with veto power.
 The idea of the U.N. was to promote world peace through consensus among nations, with boycotts, sanctions and even military power exercised by the Security Council.
 It depended on member governments for funds and had difficulty funding its budget.
 In 2009, its $5 billion budget was funded using a complex formula based on GDP; the U.S. contributed 20% in 2009.
 However, the United Nations' vision of peace soon became jeopardized as the international structure was rebalanced with the development and testing of nuclear weapons by major powers.